Ed94/SectoredLang/Docs/SNode Reference.md

 ## Capture

-A parenthesized set of named or unamed (special if so) arguments that be used in resolved symbols that depend on additional contextual information to provided either for translation time symbol generation or for data transformation during execution.
+A parenthesized set of named or unamed (special if so) arguments which can be used in resolved symbols that depend on additional contextual information provided, either for translation-time symbol generation or for data transformation, during execution.

+Named captures with translation-time types are considered dependent captures.
+Dependent captures must be resolved at translation-time to generate a program model compatiable symbol.

 Available Sectors :